PROPOSAL FOR THE DECLASSIFICATION OF THE AZORES MARINE PROTECTED AREA NETWORK UNDER DISCUSSION

 International evidence of the benefits of fully protected areas for tuna fishing — without economic impacts

-According to the current legislation that establishes the Azores Marine Park and its RAMPA network, pole-and-line tuna fishing is only prohibited in fully marine protected areas, which represent just half of the protected areas in the Azores Marine Park
+According to the current legislation, which designates RAMPA, pole-and-line fishing for tuna is only prohibited in marine protected areas with a total level of protection, which constitute only half of the marine protected areas of the Azores Marine Park.

-Pole-and-line tuna fishing is already allowed in half of the Azores Marine Park
+Pole-and-line fishing is allowed in about 85% of the Azores Sea.

 Due to its lower environmental impact, pole-and-line fishing is permitted in the other half of the RAMPA’s marine protected areas, which are designated as high protection areas.
 This approach was agreed upon during the participatory process with ocean users before the approval of the new marine park areas.